MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 2. Follow installation guideline at [https://community.mycollab.com/installation-guideline/](https://community
 .mycollab.com/installation-guideline/)
-3. If you already installed MyCollab and you want to upgrade to MyCollab latest version, this link [https://community .mycollab.com/upgrade/](http://community.mycollab.com/upgrade/) will instruct steps to make your task easily
+3. If you already installed MyCollab and you want to upgrade to MyCollab latest version, this link [https://community .mycollab.com/upgrade/](http://community.mycollab.com/upgrade/) will instruct steps to make your bug easily

 If you want to understand more MyCollab advanced configuration settings, please visit the link [https://community .mycollab.com/configuration/](https://community.mycollab.com/configuration/).
 You will finish reading and